-It is a lot to drink in one shot.
-That said, unless you want to get very drunk very quickly or enjoy a rather nasty hangover, then it may be best to limit yourself to one (or two) per night.
+It is a lot to drink to get down in one shot.
+Unless you want to get very drunk very quickly (or enjoy a rather nasty hangover), then it may be best to limit yourself to one (or two) per night.

 A Few Notes About the Irish Car Bomb

 First of all, do not order this drink in Ireland.
 It is an American drink and the name refers to the explosive effect when the shot is dropped into the beer.

-How Strong is the Irish Car Bomb?
+How Strong Is the Irish Car Bomb?

 It's not likely that the bomb shot will be your only drink during that hour because:

-- If you take longer than a few minutes to drink an Irish Car Bomb, it is a disgusting, curdled mess.
+- If you take longer than a few minutes to drink an Irish car bomb, it is a disgusting, curdled mess.